XuPeiYao/XuPeiYao/README.md

-Hi, I'm Edward Hsu.
-Backend Developer.

-I mainly use .NET Core and Angular in system develop.
+Hi, I'm Edward Hsu. a Backend Developer. mainly use .NET Core and Angular in development.

 My hobby is watching movies and playing games.